localstack/docs/content/en/getting-started/faq.md

 ## LocalStack Platform FAQs

-### How do I check if my API key is valid and activated?
+### How do I check if my license is valid and activated?

 The easiest way to check if LocalStack Pro or Enterprise is activated is to check the health endpoint of LocalStack for a list of the running services: